tomlurge/converTor/docs/how2build.md

 todo  this needs more love

+    build convertor
+      on the shell navigate to project directory (same level as build.xml)
+      standard:
+        run 'ant jar'
+      bundled with dependencies and schemata:
+        run 'ant jar bundle'
+      look into ./jar-dist for result

     building metrics-lib
         add a directory <root-dir>/lib alongside <root>/src
         download and add all dependencies mentioned in build.xml to /lib